ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 To establish a connection with a device we need our app to:

-- initialise the GCKCastContext
+- initialise the `GCKCastContext`
-- create a GCKSessionManager
+- create a `GCKSessionManager`
-- add the GCKUICastButton
+- add the `GCKUICastButton`

-A recommendable way of achieving this, is to create a CastManager, a Singleton instance in our case.
+A recommendable way of achieving this, is to create a `CastManager`, a Singleton instance in our case.

 In our manager we now create `func initialise()` where we will do the initial setup.
 Here we will call `func initialiseContext()` and `createSessionManager()`